CR1337/eurostat-api/README.md

 A python API to make simple Eurostat database requests.

 If you use this software, please cite it using the button in the right column of the repository's main page.
+Thank you!
+(See also the [CITATION.cff](CITATION.cff) file.)

+You are free to use use this software under the terms of the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+(See also the [LICENSE](LICENSE) file.)

 # Setup